4.5. Raytracer¶

 Image Blurring

-Image blurring can be applied to rendered images to account for resolution limits.
-This process utilizes an Airy disk filter, as detailed in Section 4.8.7, to approximate the blurring effect.
-It is important to note that this method provides a very generalized approximation.
+Subsequent artificial image blurring can be applied to approximate the resolution limit.
+This process utilizes an Airy disk filter, as detailed in Section 4.7.7.
+It is important to note that this method provides a very generalized approximation, completely wrong in many cases.

 Ray Bending

 optrace incorporates experimental support for Heisenberg Uncertainty Ray Bending (HURB).
-Further technical details regarding its implementation are available in Section 5.3.
+Technical details regarding its implementation are available in Section 5.3.
 An example for experimentation with HURB is available in Section 1.9.

 The current implementation of HURB has the following limitations: